Network Defense Model

 | Nonce sequencing | Each account has a monotonic nonce.
 Out-of-order or replayed nonces are rejected before execution. | Per-account | Deployed |

-| Pre-flight validation | Balance, gas, and nonce checks run before buffering.
-Transactions that can't possibly succeed are rejected immediately at near-zero CPU cost. | Before buffer | Deployed |
+| GBI pre-flight validation | Balance, gas, and nonce checks run before buffering.
+Transactions that can't possibly succeed are rejected immediately with user-friendly error messages (e.g., "Insufficient USDC balance for swap"). | Before buffer | Deployed |

 | Token creation rate limits | Per-account rate limiting on expensive operations (token creation, presale creation).
 Prevents resource exhaustion through state bloat. | Per-epoch per-account | Deployed |